 Where did you stay?

 I always stayed with the Spanish schools.
-The ones I took Spanish lessons with have student houses with a private room or shared apartments with other students.
-At the Spanish school in Cusco you can also learn Spanish in a host family where you become part of a Peruvian family.
+The ones I took Spanish lessons with have student houses with private rooms or shared apartments with other students.
+At the Spanish school in Cusco, you can also learn Spanish in a host family where you become part of a Peruvian family.
 The idea is that you can learn even more Spanish.
 But I didn’t feel like doing a homestay in Cusco, because I preferred the student houses with fellow students – I thought it`s just a bit nicer and a little bit more party haha!